8 Tips to Stay Organized This School Year

 A hot tip for keeping things organized along with meal prepping and planning lunches is to set yourself up for success the night before.

-Mornings can be tough with multiple family members getting ready for their day, so hustling to find a Hawaiian shirt, locate a permission slip, or bring in 25 nut-free snacks can set the day up for disaster.
-Plan everything the night before to ensure you set your household up for success the next day.
+Mornings can be tough with multiple family members getting ready for their day, so hustling to find a Hawaiian shirt, locate a permission slip or bring in 25 nut-free snacks can set the day up for disaster.
+Plan everything the night before to ensure you set up your household for success the next day.

 6. Book Essential Visits ASAP

-Annual check-ups, teeth cleanings, and parent-teacher conferences are unavoidable and must be done.
+Annual check-ups, teeth cleanings and parent-teacher conferences are unavoidable and must be done.
 Get ahead of the rush and plan your appointments as soon as you can obtain the school year calendar to maximize time off of school.

 Set a reminder to book them at the same time each year.
 Librarian Lisa says that she schedules her family members' annual check-ups and semi-annual dental cleanings the week of their birthdays and six months after.
 That way she can easily remember the last time they went in.